Dangerous young Wigan motorist finally admits to hit-and-run smash and assault

-Harry Dandy, 21, of Lily Lane, Bamfurlong, had appeared before Wigan justices to deny driving dangerously, fleeing the scene of an accident in Wyre Avenue, Platt Bridge on December 6 2020 in which David Black was injured and a separate charge of assaulting Mr Black by beating.
+Harry Dandy, 21, of Lily Lane, Bamfurlong, had denied driving dangerously and fleeing the scene of an accident in Wyre Avenue, Platt Bridge on December 6 2020 in which David Black was injured and a separate charge of assaulting Mr Black by beating.

 Read More